bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## createClassificationsOfElementDeprecated
+## createClassificationsOfElement

-> [Classification] createClassificationsOfElementDeprecated(cloudPk, elementUuid, ifcPk, projectPk, data)
+> [Classification] createClassificationsOfElement(cloudPk, elementUuid, modelPk, projectPk, data)

 Create one or many classifications to an element